2021 Annual report

 Growth in female membership is slowing, only 37% of our coop are women.
 Our aim is to attract greater representation across all genders.

-Through LGW facilitated commissions members: built a bench for a church, assisted furniture maker Gareth Neal to make huge oak peices, made hundreds of buttons for the fashion designer Bethany Williams, had their work photographed for House and Garden magazine and took part in Bovey Tracey Craft Festival, amongst others.
+Through LGW facilitated commissions members: built a bench for a church, assisted furniture maker Gareth Neal to make huge oak pieces, made hundreds of buttons for the fashion designer Bethany Williams, and had their work photographed for House and Garden magazine, amongst others.
 We also sold work at Nunhead Cemetery Open Day and the Xmas Pop-up Shop at the Farm.

 We are open to members Wed-Fri every week and usually 3 weekends per month.